 Ginkakuji (Silver Pavilion)

-The brother temple to the famous Golden Pavilion (Kinkaku-ji), the Silver Pavilion (Ginkaku-ji) doesn’t actually have any silver applied to its exterior.
-But it’s precisely this lack of adornment that makes it special.
+The brother temple to Kyoto’s famous Golden Pavilion (Kinkaku-ji), the Silver Pavilion (Ginkaku-ji) doesn’t actually have any silver applied to its exterior.
+It’s precisely this lack of adornment that makes it special.
 In its understated elegance, Ginkaku-ji embodies the Japanese aesthetic of wabi-sabi—the art of finding beauty in imperfection.

-Apparently the dry garden is modeled after a celebrated lake near Hangzhou, China while the sand pyramid is the mirror-image of Mount Fuji.
+The dry garden is modeled after a celebrated lake near Hangzhou, China while the sand pyramid is the mirror-image of Mount Fuji.
 Both sand shapes are religious metaphors for enlightenment, with the moon and its reflection symbolizing an illumination of consciousness.
-Following in the footsteps of wabi-sabi, Gingaku-ji’s moss garden reflects beauty in the inevitable aging process: otherwise known in Zen as impermanence.
+Ginkaku-ji’s moss garden reflects beauty in the inevitable aging process, otherwise known in Zen as impermanence.